 - Use less energy.
 Choose efficient appliances and heating systems.
 Get an energy audit and follow the advice.
 Turn off electrical stuff you are not using.
 It all adds up.

-Business assistance: The Small Business Environmental Assistance Program helps Minnesota businesses comply with environmental rules, reduce wastes and emissions, and reduce regulatory obligations.
+- Small business assistance: The Small Business Environmental Assistance Program helps Minnesota businesses comply with environmental rules, reduce wastes and emissions, and reduce regulatory obligations.

-Minnesota GreenCorps: An AmeriCorps program coordinated by the MPCA that places members with organizations around the state to address environmental issues, including air quality.
+- Minnesota GreenCorps: An AmeriCorps program coordinated by the MPCA places members with organizations around the state to address environmental issues, including air quality.
 Nonprofit, government and school districts are eligible to host members to work on qualified projects.